Both Aquaphor and Neosporin are medicine cabinet staples, largely used for wound healing.

 Obviously, Aquaphor reigns supreme.
 It’s the perfect ointment to keep in your arsenal because it can do everything.
 You can apply it to your cuts/scrapes to get them to heal faster.
 Or, if you’re feeling dry, you can apply it onto your entire face as a sleeping mask—you know, to trap moisture.

-If you decide to buy Aquaphor, do yourself a favor and buy it in tube form (like this one here on Amazon).
+If you decide to buy Aquaphor, do yourself a favor and buy it in tube form.
 In my opinion, tubs (not tubes) can get pretty unsanitary after you use it for a while.